Adversarial Attacks in Weight-Space Classifiers: Results

 \subsubsection{Parameter Space Attack}

 Figure \ref{fig:signal_acc} compares the robust accuracy of the signal domain (black) and parameter-space classifiers, where the parameter-space classifier is attacked with TMO, BOTTOM, ICOP, and implicit attacks.
-We note that we do not experiment with the full PGD attack in parameter-space for the 3D INR classifier, since to optimize INR for the ModelNet10 dataset with sufficient input signal fidelity, we found it necessary to perform 500 modulation optimization iterations per sample.
+We note that we do not experiment with the full PGD attack in parameter-space or with Auto-Attack for the 3D INR classifier, since to optimize INR for the ModelNet10 dataset with sufficient input signal fidelity, we performed 500 modulation optimization iterations per sample.
 While computation times for doing so are not very high (several seconds), backpropagation through these 500 optimization steps calls for infeasible memory and compute time requirements, and also lead to severe vanishing/exploding gradient issues.
-We further elaborate on these considerations in \cref{costs}. \\ While the parameter-space classifier exhibits lower clean accuracy (73\% in parameter-space against 82\% in signal space), results demonstrate conclusive increased adversarial robustness for the signal-space classifier.
-We can specify two major trends - the first is that the absolute decrease in classification accuracy is much lower for the parameter-space classifier.
-The second is that for the attacked weight-space classifier, the decrease in accuracy attenuation across bound increase saturates significantly faster.
-The data from \cref{fig:signal_acc} is presented numerically in \cref{app:tab_3d}.
+We further elaborate on these considerations in the appendix. \\ The data from figure \ref{fig:signal_acc} is presented numerically in the appendix.